6 Single-Leg Exercises (With Dumbbells)

 three women performing a single leg deadlift with rear foot elevated

-How To Do A Rear Foot Elevated Single Leg Deadlift
+How to Do a Rear Foot Elevated Single-Leg RDL

-1. Start standing in front of a bench or chair, holding a dumbbell in your left hand.
+1. Stand in front of a bench, holding a dumbbell in your left hand.
 Place your left foot behind you on the bench, shoelaces down.
+Keep a slight bend in the front right leg.

-2. Keeping hips square, press your glutes back towards the wall behind you, hinging at the hips and gliding the dumbbell down your front leg until you feel a stretch along the back of your right leg.
+2. Keep your hips square as you press your glutes back towards the wall behind you.
+Hinge at the hips and glide the dumbbell down the front side of the body until you feel a stretch along the back of your right leg.
 Range of motion will be different for everyone.

-3. Exhale as you press through your front heel and stand tall, returning to starting position.
+3. Exhale as you press through your front heel and stand tall, returning to the starting position.

-Modification: Perform a staggered deadlift from the ground, keeping 80% of your weight in your front heel and 20% in your back toe.
+Modification: Perform a staggered deadlift from the ground, keeping 80% of your weight in your front heel and 20% in your back leg.

 Targets: Gluteus medius (the outer part of your butt used for side-to-side movements), quads, hamstrings, hip adductors and abductors, hip flexors, calves and core.